clings to the icy southern wave rocks

 Diet

 Photosynthetic.
-Grows on exposed rocky shores in rough, cold water of low intertidal and shallow subtidal zones.
+Grows on exposed rocky shores in rough, cold water.
 Requires strong water movement, clean water, and stable rock attachment points.

 Habitat

-Grows on exposed coastlines of southern New Zealand, from the Otago coast down to Stewart Island and the subantarctic islands.
-A creature of the cold, the wild, the places where the Roaring Forties winds whip the sea into a frenzy.
-Clings to rocks of the intertidal and shallow subtidal zones, thriving where the waves are enormous and the water is icy.
+Grows on exposed coastlines of southern New Zealand.
+Clings to rocks of the intertidal and shallow subtidal zones.
+Thrives where waves are enormous and water is icy.

 Range

 Found on exposed rocky shores in southern New Zealand from Cook Strait down to Stewart Island and subantarctic islands.
-Most common in rough, cold water of the South Island and Stewart Island.
 Also found in Chile and Australia.

 Endemism